maxhbr/LDBcollector/md/GPL-2.0-only.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Is OSI Approved (source:
+-   **↑**“Is OSI Approved” (source:
     [SPDX](https://spdx.org/licenses/GPL-2.0-only.html "SPDX"))

--   **↑**This is the most popular free software license.
-Most of Linux (the kernel) is distributed under the GPL, as is most of the other basic software in the GNU operating system. (source: [Debian Free Software Guidelines](https://wiki.debian.org/DFSGLicenses "Debian Free Software Guidelines"))
+-   **↑**“This is the most popular free software license.
+Most of Linux (the kernel) is distributed under the GPL, as is most of the other basic software in the GNU operating system.” (source: [Debian Free Software Guidelines](https://wiki.debian.org/DFSGLicenses "Debian Free Software Guidelines"))

--   **↑**This software Licenses is OK for Fedora (source: [Fedora Project Wiki](https://fedoraproject.org/wiki/Licensing:Main?rd=Licensing "Fedora Project Wiki"))
+-   **↑**“This software Licenses is OK for Fedora” (source: [Fedora Project Wiki](https://fedoraproject.org/wiki/Licensing:Main?rd=Licensing "Fedora Project Wiki"))

--   This is the last version of the GPL text as published by the FSF.
+-   “This is the last version of the GPL text as published by the FSF.
     This variation was published around about the time of the FSF released the GPL 3 in July 2007. http://web.archive.org/web/20070716031727/http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt